hikilaka/RSCSundae/doc/api.md

   instead local variables are used, which can't be overwritten by another action.
 Taking this as either a positive or negative, Spiders will never appear to have the dialogue of bankers.
+* This is also why `delinv` is not implemented, there is no notion of "global active inventory item".